List of Bangladeshi football champions: B.League (2007–2009)

 In 2007, the B.League was introduced as Bangladesh's first professional national football league.
-It replaced the semi–professional Dhaka Premier Division League as the country's top-tier.
+It replaced the semi–professional district-based Dhaka Premier Division League as the country's top-tier.
 In an attempt to decentralise domestic football Bangladesh Football Federation introduced the professional league and gave entry to clubs from Khulna, Chittagong and Sylhet in the first edition.
 Previously the top-tier only allowed clubs from Dhaka to participate.